-- Students are expected to report to the main office promptly at the end of the school day to be escorted to the after-school detention classroom by the detention monitor and then remain in detention for the entire period. - After-school detention is held from 2:45 PM to 4:00 PM. - Students are expected to sit in their seats and are not permitted to talk. - Students are expected to do homework or read during detention. - If any students are absent on the assigned detention day, they will be reassigned to a make-up detention date; student and parent will be notified of this new make-up date via email. - If there is a legitimate conflict in schedule resulting in the student's inability to attend an assigned detention, the student and/or parent must reach out to Mrs. Schmitt or Mr. Murray at kschmitt@cvsd.net or tmurray@cvsd.net as soon as possible to reschedule and avoid disciplinary consequences for failure to attend detention.

-- Failure to report to after-school detention will result in additional consequences as outlined below: - A first missed detention will result in the reassignment of an after-school detention. - Failure to report to the reassigned after-school detention will result in the assignment of a 3-hour Saturday detention. - Failure to report to the 3-hour Saturday detention will result in the assignment of a 5-hour Saturday detention. - A missed 5-hour Saturday detention will result in social probation for a specific period of time and/or an out-of-school suspension. - While on social probation, students are not permitted to attend extra-curricular activities such as athletic events (as a spectator), dances, meetings, clubs, any other HS activity functions, etc.
+- Students are expected to report to the main office promptly at the end of the school day to be escorted to the after-school detention classroom by the detention monitor and then remain in detention for the entire period. - After-school detention is held from 2:45 PM to 4:00 PM. - Students are expected to sit in their seats and are not permitted to talk. - Students are not permitted to use cell phones or other personal electronic devices (smart watches, headphones/AirPods, etc.) during detention. - Students are expected to do homework or read during detention. - If any students are absent on the assigned detention day, they will be reassigned to a make-up detention date; student and parent will be notified of this new make-up date via email. - If there is a legitimate conflict in schedule resulting in the student's inability to attend an assigned detention, the student and/or parent must reach out to the assigning teacher as soon as possible to reschedule and avoid disciplinary consequences for failure to attend detention. - Failure to report to after-school detention will result in additional consequences as outlined below: - A first missed detention will result in the reassignment of an after-school detention. - Failure to report to the reassigned after-school detention will result in the assignment of a 3-hour Saturday detention. - Failure to report to the 3-hour Saturday detention will result in the assignment of a 5-hour Saturday detention - A missed 5-hour Saturday detention will result in social probation for a specific period of time and/or an out-of-school suspension. - While on social probation, students are not permitted to attend extra-curricular activities such as athletic events (as a spectator), dances, meetings, clubs, any other HS activity functions, etc.